stianstrysse/stianstrysse.github.io/_posts/2021-08-28-getting-started-with-azuread-app-provisioning-and-sso.md

 ## Configuring single-sign-on

-Enabling single-sign-on in Azure AD for "Workplace from Facebook" is [documented by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/workplacebyfacebook-tutorial), but I'll go through the steps here:
+Configuring single-sign-on in Azure AD for "Workplace from Facebook" is [documented by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/workplacebyfacebook-tutorial), but I'll go through the steps here:

 1. Navigate to the [Azure Portal](https://portal.azure.com) -> *Enterprise Applications* -> *Workplace from Facebook* (which you added earlier) -> *Properties*, set **User assignment required** to **Yes** and save.